ecmwf/open-ecpds/Options.md

 ### http.maxSize
 Allow setting the maximum size for an HTML document when processing a GET request to retrieve the listing output.

+### http.mqttAddPayload
+Allow requesting the creation of a file, alongside the data file, containing the content of the MQTT payload.
+By default, the ".payload" extension is used, but this can be configured via the "acquisition.payloadExtension" option.

 ### http.mqttAlternativeName
 This option allows specifying the name of the data file associated with a received notification.
 Typically, the name is extracted from a field within the message payload (e.g., in WIS2, the 'properties.data_id' field of the JSON message).
 When configured through the property editor, the option must be set to a static name.
 When configured through the script editor, the 'mqttPayload' parameter can be used.
 ECPDS assigns this parameter the content of the notification message (e.g., the JSON object in the case of WIS2).
 This parameter enables dynamic determination of the name, such as by extracting a field from 'mqttPayload'.
 By default the name is extracted from the HREF.
 The 'mqttTopic' parameter is also available.